 Dr. Steven Gillis served as an External Director of Shire, and based on such experience, has deep expertise in the company's portfolio and its related therapeutic areas.
 He has a Ph.D. in biology and has served in several key positions at global healthcare companies in the U.S. and Europe.
 He also has extensive experience in global healthcare business management and especially has significant expertise in immune-related healthcare business.
 Since 2019, he has been involved in the management of the Company as an External Director.
-He has actively participated in the BOD meetings and contributed to ensuring fair and appropriate decision-making and sound management of business or other special relationships between him and the Company.
+He has actively participated in the BOD meetings and contributed to ensuring fair and appropriate decision-making and sound management of business activities of the Company.
+He attended eight of the eight BOD meetings held in the fiscal year 2024.
+There are no personnel, capital, business or other special relationships between him and the Company.
 The Company deemed that he is highly independent and designated him as an Independent Director of the Company because he has no conflict risk with the interests of the Company's general shareholders in executing his duties as an External Director.

 Ms. Emiko Higashi has experience in various key positions, including experience as CEO of investment funds mainly in the U.S., as well as experience in investment funds specializing in healthcare and technology.
 She has advanced knowledge and extensive experience in the areas of finance and accounting and financial industry, healthcare industry and data and technology.
-She has been involved in the management of the Company as an External Director who is not an ASC Member since June 2016, as an External Director who is an ASC Member since June 2024.
+She has been involved in the management of the Company as an External Director who is not an ASC Member since June 2016, as an External Director who is an ASC Member since June 2019 and as an External Director who is not an ASC Member since June 2024.
 She has actively participated in the BOD meetings and contributed to ensuring fair and appropriate decision-making and sound management of business activities of the Company.
 She attended eight of the eight BOD meetings held in the fiscal year 2024.
-Her ownership of the Company.
+Her ownership of the Cpmany's shares is immaterial (as of June 2025) and there are no personnel, capital, business or other special relationships between her and the Company.
 The Company deemed that she is highly independent and designated her as an Independent Director of the Company because she has no conflict risk with the interests of the Company's general shareholders in executing her duties as an External Director.